How to build deal flow for venture capitalists

 What’s next for your deal flow?

-Scaling your deal flow pipeline requires major investments at both the top and bottom of the funnel.
+Scaling your VC deal flow pipeline requires major investments at both the top and bottom of the funnel.
 The quality of your network will determine the quality and volume of your leads, so it’s important to go above and beyond to create new, impactful relationships wherever possible.

 Your deal flow doesn’t slow down, and neither should you.
 You can lean on Affinity to manage your data entry and create end-to-end visibility into your historical and active pipeline and see the full picture of every deal in your pipeline.